 The Mater Misericordiae University Hospital is a level 4 teaching hospital based in Dublin's north inner city.
-The hospital was opened in 1861 by the Sisters of Mercy.
+The hospital was opened in 1861 by the Sisters of Mercy and has over 4,220 staff.
 In addition to the local services for our catchment area, the Mater Hospital provides a range of frontline and specialist services on a regional and national level.

 Our vision

-Our vision is to build on excellence and enhance our role as an international leader in the provision of complex care and specialist services with a strong academic and translational research agenda, empowering our people to deliver excellence in care to our patients while shaping the medicine of tomorrow.
+Our vision is to build on our role as an international leader in the provision of complex care and specialist services with a strong academic and translational research agenda, empowering our people to deliver excellence in care to our patients while shaping the medicine of the future

 National centres for specialties and super specialties